levikline/vscode-style-ext-switcher/README.md

    other editor column when the current file is the only file that matches the base name.
 Instead, a message is displayed in the status bar indicating that no matching files were found.
+3. Use the latest packages for VSCode extension development according to [the docs](https://code.visualstudio.com/api/get-started/your-first-extension)

 For my specific use case, I use the following keybinding: